Kill Rewards

 Bounty Depletion

-If all bounty is distributed, later kills pay nothing, though TP can still trigger if the target was already met.
+If all bounty is distributed, later kills pay nothing, though EE can still trigger if the target was already met.

 Scaling with Player Count